-This pattern of discovering new knowledge, thinking deeper about that knowledge and then publishing a post is the steps taken when practicing the “seek – sense – share” framework created by Harold Jarche.
+The pattern of discovering new knowledge, thinking deeper about that knowledge and then sharing what you have learned or learning are the steps taken when practicing the “seek – sense – share” framework created by Harold Jarche.

 For the past year and half, I worked closely with two other colleagues on an online project that attempted to develop an informal social network dedicated to the worldwide crisis of youth unemployment.
 The informal network would be comprised of individuals concerned about the permanent transformation of jobs and the workplace and how that transformation was exacerbating the youth employment crisis in Canada and around the world.

 I use Harold Jarche’s image to illustrate how we were attempting to connect knowledge flows between people concerned about youth unemployment in the 21st century workplace.

 We called our initiative Youth Profit.
 Our goal was to develop a learning, sharing and action network that would stimulate conversation that in turn could lead to solutions to youth unemployment crisis in Canada.
 Initially we had a global approach but then narrowed our focus just to Canada.

 In our cause, we were especially motivated knowing that youth at the fringes of society are most vulnerable from the volatile and rapid changes happening in the workplace.
 Evidence was everywhere that robotics, globalization and digital technologies were causing a rapid transformation to our workplace.
 Jobs are permanently lost and eliminated.
 Young people would pay the greatest price unless solutions could be found.

 Kick starting solutions – we bit off more than we could chew!

 Using our Youth Profit website, we posted research findings and successful projects from around the world.
 We assumed this knowledge might attract the individuals we needed to kickstart innovative solutions to youth unemployment.
 Finding the right ingredients to attract visitors and potential contributors was proving to be very difficult.